-How To Make Thai-Style Milk Tea - With a Twist!
+How To Make Thai-Style Milk Tea With a Twist

-Did you know that tea is a relatively new phenomenon in Thailand?
-Considering that iced tea, bubble tea, and milk tea are such a staple part of the popular street-food culture in the country, it’s a surprising fact to most.
 Tea was brought into Thailand by the Chinese in the 1980s to supplant opium as a cash crop.
-It's unclear, exactly, when Thai tea (known in Thailand as Cha Yen)—a mixture of black tea, condensed milk, and sometimes ice — was invented, though most tie it to the influence of Field Marshal Pibul Songkram, a Thai leader with a penchant for western culture.
+It's unclear when Thai tea (known in Thailand as Cha Yen)—a mixture of black tea, condensed milk, and sometimes ice — was invented, though most tie it to the influence of Field Marshal Pibul Songkram, a Thai leader with a penchant for western culture.

 Ingredients